Understanding the Cost of Commercial Security Camera System Installation in Atlanta

 The clarity of your video footage is paramount.
 Higher resolution means more detailed images, which can be crucial for identifying faces, license plates, or specific actions.
 While 1080p (Full HD) is a common standard, 4K (Ultra HD) cameras provide superior detail at a higher cost.
 The decision often comes down to balancing the budget with necessity.
 For general surveillance, 1080p may suffice, but for critical areas like cash registers or entry points, the added investment in 4K can provide invaluable evidence if an incident occurs.
 Our team at American Alarm helps businesses find the right balance for their security goals.

-Property & Coverage: How Size and Layout Impact Installation Costs
+How Property Size and Layout Affect Installation Costs

 How you record and store your video footage is a critical cost consideration.
 For most commercial applications, a Network Video Recorder is the central hub of the system.
 An NVR is a dedicated device that records and stores footage from IP cameras on local hard drives.
 The cost of an NVR system depends on the number of camera channels it can support and the total storage capacity of its hard drives.